The Bankrate promise

 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

 Every state has its own car insurance laws, especially when it comes to minimum coverage limits and accidents.
-If you take your car out-of-state, the car insurance laws of that state supersedes your home state.
-Knowing what happens to your car insurance when you drive out-of-state could help you prepare in advance to ensure you’re fully protected while on the road.
+If you take your car out of state, the car insurance laws of that state supersede your home state.
+Knowing what happens to your car insurance when you drive out of state could help you prepare in advance to ensure you’re fully protected while on the road.